-No refuse shall be hauled on any vehicle on the roads, highways, streets, or alleys in the County except in conveyances with covers over the trash being handled or in containers with tightfitting covers and solid bottoms. - No refuse shall be hauled in any manner on any vehicle that will permit the refuse to be strewn along the roads, highways, streets, or alleys of the County.
+- 22Requirements for Vehicles Transporting - B. No refuse shall be hauled in any manner on any vehicle that will permit the refuse to be strewn along the roads, highways, streets, or alleys of the County.

-§20 - 23 Penalty: Any violation of this Article shall be a misdemeanor and the person, firm, or corporation violating the Article shall be fined not less than ten dollars or more than three hundred dollars for each violation.
+§20 - 23 Penalty: Any violation of this Article shall be a misdemeanor and the person, firm, or corporation violating the Arti-cle shall be fined not less than ten dollars or more than three hundred dollars for each violation.

-Please be sure that all trash is covered that is not in a sturdy trash can or other container with a tight fitting lid or cover.
+Please be sure that all trash is covered that is not in a sturdy trash can or other container with a tight fitting if or cover.
 Trash must be covered when transferring to a community compactor site, landfill, etc. This code is enforced on all public roads within Augusta County.